UltraEngine/Documentation/CPP/Package_SetPassword.md

 ## Remarks

-Ultra Engine does not support Zip archives compressed with the Advanced Encryption Standard (AES).
+Ultra Engine does not support Zip archives saved with the Advanced Encryption Standard (AES).
 Encrypted Zip archives should use legacy encryption.